 While HRT can be an effective option for many people, it may also cause some side effects.
 Estrogen-related HRT has been associated with:

 For this reason, people with low estrogen levels may wonder what options are available for increasing estrogen levels naturally.

 If you would rather forgo HRT at this time, you can try several options to boost your estrogen levels naturally.
 Some estrogen-boosting remedies can also support your overall health and wellbeing.

 Here are five strategies and home remedies for increasing estrogen naturally.

 Many foods contain plant-based estrogens, which are called phytoestrogens.
 Phytoestrogens imitate the natural estrogens found in your body.
 As a result, they can bind to your body’s estrogen receptors and produce similar effects.

 Phytoestrogens may not be as potent as estrogens you produce yourself or receive during HRT, but some studies suggest that they can combat certain symptoms associated with low estrogen levels.

-Here are a few types of foods that contain phytoestrogens:
+Here are a few types of foods that are valuable sources of dietary estrogen:

-In addition to providing you with natural sources of estrogen, these foods can be healthy additions to a balanced diet.
+In addition to providing you with natural sources of estrogen, these foods help to support a healthy and balanced diet.

 Some herbal supplements may be able to help increase your estrogen levels, such as: